guitarvydas/guitarvydas.github.io/_posts/2021-10-03-Wheel Reinvention.md

 The wheels that need the most reinventing are our habits based on old biases, e.g. languages and operating systems.
 The old biases - CPUs are expensive, memory is scarce and expensive - are no longer true.

-In this week-long jam (the Wheel Reinvention Jam), I accomplished a lot of what I set out to do:
+In this week-long jam (the Wheel Reinvention Jam), I accomplished a lot of what I set out to do (I certainly have not finished and will continue):
 - to think about and list the lessons we've learned from building GPLs and OSs (General Purpose Programming Languages, and, Operating Systems,resp.)
 - to work on concrete tools that were suggested by the lists.